 - the state’s conduct cannot be arbitrary, grossly unfair, unjust, idiosyncratic, discriminatory, or lacking in due process; and

-- the state must respect procedural propriety and due process.49
+- the state must respect procedural propriety and due process.

-The analysis of whether FET standard has been violated focuses on whether the host state acted with consistency, transparency and reasonableness in modifying (or eliminating) the existing incentive regime, and, above all, whether investors had reasonable and legitimate expectations that were breached as a result of the state's actions.
-There is no universally applicable standard as to when investors' expectations deserve treaty protection under the FET requirement; any evaluation will depend on the facts.
+The Spanish, Czech and Italian renewable energy arbitrations are likely to focus on whether the host state acted with consistency, transparency and reasonableness in modifying (or eliminating) the existing incentive regime, and, above all, whether investors had reasonable and legitimate expectations that were breached as a result of the state’s actions.
+There is no universally applicable standard as to when investors’ expectations deserve treaty protection under the FET requirement; any evaluation will depend on the facts.

 Another legal issue likely involved in pending arbitrations concerning renewable energy incentive schemes is a claim of indirect expropriation.
 The ECT does not have a specific provision addressing indirect expropriation, but the treaty’s Article 13 prohibits expropriation of investments unless ‘justified by public interest purposes, carried out under due process of law and accompanied by a prompt, adequate and effective compensation.’

-The Charanne tribunal likewise rejected the investors' argument that Spain's modification of the incentive regime constituted indirect expropriation because it affected their returns for the investment.
-Adopting the standard articulated in such decisions as CMS and Electrabel (and other decisions in arbitrations brought under NAFTA or BITs), the Charanne tribunal explained that indirect expropriation 'implies a substantial effect on the property rights of the investor,' including 'a loss of value that could be equal by its magnitude to a deprivation of the investment.'71 The tribunal, however, observed that the investors' plant remained operational and profitable, and held that, 'although the profitability of [the plant] could have been seriously affected,' a reduction in profitability (and any resulting decrease in the value of the shares) in itself does not amount to indirect expropriation.72
+The Charanne tribunal likewise rejected the investors’ argument that Spain’s modification of the incentive regime constituted indirect expropriation because it affected their returns for the investment.
+Adopting the standard articulated in such decisions as CMS and Electrabel (as well as other decisions in arbitrations brought under NAFTA or BITs), the Charanne tribunal observed that indirect expropriation ‘implies a substantial effect on the property rights of the investor,’ including ‘a loss of value that could be equal by its magnitude to a deprivation of the investment.’
+The tribunal, however, observed that the investors’ plant remained operational and profitable, and held that, ‘although the profitability of [the plant] could have been seriously affected,’ a reduction in profitability (and any resulting decrease in the value of the shares) in itself does not amount to indirect expropriation.

 The European Commission’s role in ECT renewable energy arbitrations